graphcore/examples/applications/pytorch/cnns/inference/README.md

 `--norm-num-groups`             If group normalization is used, the number of groups can be set here.

-`--full-precision-norm`         Calculate the norm layers in full precision.

 `--enable-fast-groupnorm`       There are two implementations of the group norm layer.
 If the fast implementation enabled, it couldn't load checkpoints, which didn't train with this flag.
 The default implementation can use any checkpoint.

 `--efficientnet-expand-ratio`   Expand ratio of the blocks in EfficientNet.